-Should there be a cut-off age for mammograms?
+Should there be a cutoff age for mammograms?

 Meanwhile, other experts contend that older women can benefit from mammograms, especially since breast cancer risk increases with age.

-The age of cut-off is similar worldwide.
-In Australia, women are invited for routine screening between the ages of 50-74, while in the UK they are invited between 50-70 years.
+The age of cutoff is similar worldwide.
+In Australia, women are invited for routine screening between the ages of 50 and 74, while in the UK, they are invited between 50 and 70 years.

 But now, a new study suggests that there is no reason for older women to skip mammograms and that such screening decisions should be based on a woman's personal health.